 Why attend PLUS?

-With regular attendance, PLUS aims to help students improve their class standing by one-half to one full letter grade.
+To practice!
+With regular attendance, PLUS helps students improve their class standing by one-half to one full letter grade.
 To accomplish this, PLUS helps students:

 PLUS Information for Faculty